what is a thyroid

 The thyroid is an endocrine gland located in the neck below the larynx (voice box).
 Its main function is to secrete hormones that regulate metabolism and growth.
 The thyroid is composed of two lobes that lie on either side of the trachea (windpipe).

-See also The Thyroid Hormone Replacement Therapy Journey: What to Expect
+See also How to Manage Your Thyroid Hormone Replacement Therapy

 What is the Role of the Thyroid?